FDIC Compliance

 New to FDIC?

-Your goal is to rent a specific number of units at an affordable price to “low income” or “very low income” households.
-To accomplish this, you need to know the rent limit that determines an affordable rent, as well as the income limit that defines a low and very low-income household.
-Next, you want to assure the household has signed required documents and that you have appropriately verified and documented income and assets.
-In addition, it is required you report the status of your property to AHC on an annual basis.
+Your goal is to rent a specific number of units at an affordable price to “low-income” or “very low-income” households.
+To accomplish this, you need to know the rent limit that determines an affordable rent and the income limit that defines a low and very low-income household.
+Next, you want to ensure the household has signed the required documents and that you have appropriately verified and documented income and assets.
+In addition, you are required to report the status of your property to AHC on an annual basis.

 AHC is here to educate and guide you through this process!
-Our monitoring efforts are meant to assist property managers and owners by providing insight on performance and recommendations for improvement of program implementation.
+Our monitoring efforts are meant to assist property managers and owners by providing insight into performance and recommendations for program implementation improvement.

 FDIC Compliance Forms & Reporting Tools